 “We are fully committed to discussing plans for these much-needed refurbishment works, but we remain resolute that the costs should be covered by Peel Ports and not local people.

-“We urge people to engage with us and the people of Warrington, so that a way forward can be worked out.”
+“We urge Peel to engage with us and the people of Warrington so that a way forward can be worked out.”

 “We can’t support plans that may cause a significant amount of disruption, without there being appropriate contingency plans put in place.

-“To that end, we would require a financial commitment from Peel t underwrite the cost of such plans, given the level of disruption the bridge maintenance is likely to cause.
+“To that end, we would require a financial commitment from Peel to underwrite the cost of such plans, given the level of disruption the bridge maintenance is likely to cause.

-“Peel have so far failed to provide this commitment.”
+“Peel has so far failed to provide this commitment.”

 He added: “We have been clear from the start that the full costs of the project including mitigation measures should come from them.

-“We are disappointed that, up to now, Peel have not committed to underwriting the costs associated with providing mitigation against the most severe impacts of the plans.”
+“We are disappointed that, up to now, Peel has not committed to underwriting the costs associated with providing mitigation against the most severe impacts of the plans.”

-But a spokesperson for the Manchester Ship Canal Company, which owns Peel Ports, said: “We share the frustration of residents and road users, and we remain committed to the renovation of Warrington’s Swing Bridges.
+But a spokesperson for Peel Ports, who own the Manchester Ship Canal Company, said: “We share the frustration of residents and road users, and we remain committed to the renovation of Warrington’s Swing Bridges.

 “However, these efforts have been severely hampered by Warrington Borough Council’s rejection of our Temporary Traffic Regulation Order – which is essential to ensure contractors can safely carry out necessary works – and its failure to fund elements of the mitigation costs, for which responsibility firmly lies with the council.